ivanobruno/WordPress-Project/README.md

 To run this project:
 * Clone this repository to your desktop.
 * Navigate to the top level of the directory.
-* Open index.html in your browser.
+* Put the folder in your hosting program.

 ## Collaboration
 * No collaboration